Skip to Main Content

 Nature documentary production throughout Netherlands.

-We work with experienced Dutch wildlife cinematographers and coordinate permits through Rijksdienst voor het Cultureel Erfgoed, Natura 2000 authorities and Kustwacht Nederland (the Netherlands Coastguard).
+Here is the short of it.
+We work with skilled Dutch wildlife cinematographers and set up permits through Rijksdienst voor het Cultureel Erfgoed, Natura 2000 authorities and Kustwacht Nederland (the Netherlands Coastguard).
 Our team handles vessel access on the Wadden Sea, dive operators in the North Sea, and access to Oostvaardersplassen, the Wadden Islands and other major reserves so your crew can focus on filming.

 Capabilities